gerritdewitt/Useful-Scripts/munki-import-automations/Apple-Apps/ReadMe.md

 1. Once the captured package is validated, copy it to the **pkgs** directory in your Munki repository.
 The pkg itself needs no modification.
    - Use a good naming convention; for example: *Apple_Keynote-version.pkg*.
    - By not modifying the captured package, you are preserving its code signature and proof of integrity.
-2. Run the *make-pkginfo.py* script and follow its prompts to generate the ''pkginfo'' file.
+2. Run the *make-pkginfo.py* script and follow its prompts to generate the *pkginfo* file.
 For example:
    <pre>./make-pkginfo.py</pre>
    * The script is interactive.
 It will ask for:
       - The app pkg name (example: **Apple_Keynote**)